 If you follow this system this holiday season, you’ll be more likely to avoid the cycle of denying yourself, eating without thinking, and then feeling guilt.

-What other tips do you have for maintaining your healthy lifestyle into the New Year?
+What tips do you have for maintaining your healthy lifestyle into the New Year?
 Please include those in the comments below.
-Also, if you know of someone who could benefit from these tips, please share using the share button below.
+Also, if you know of someone who could benefit from these tips, please share.